Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/authenticate-FIDO2-device-usernameless.md

 - The application runtime  has access to the client secret and token endpoint.

-## Step 2: Initiate Device Authentication
+## Step 2: Initiate Device Authentication Usernameless

 - API will initiate  device authentication and return authId in response which will be required during assertion validation.